-People with severe mental illness are about 4 times more likely to be heavy alcohol users.
+People with severe mental illnesses are about 4 times more likely to be heavy alcohol users.
 They are also over 5 times more likely to be daily tobacco smokers, according to a study by NIDA.

 Get Help For A Dual Diagnosis

 While some individuals develop an addiction to drugs or alcohol before being diagnosed with a mental illness, others become addicted afterward.
 Whichever happened first, it’s paramount to find a tailored treatment plan that targets both disorders simultaneously rather than a plan that treats them separately.
-In the case of a dual diagnosis, the structured, safe environment of an inpatient rehab center
+In the case of a dual diagnosis, the structured and safe environment of an inpatient rehab center can be extremely beneficial.